 - Deploy Anywhere -vs- Inability to run the same product on the desktop, behind the Firewall and in The Cloud.

-- Cloud Optimized -vs- Scalability issues due to the need for multiple installations needed to achieve greater numbers of generated sites.
+- Cloud Optimized -vs- Scale issues due to the need for multiple installations needed to achieve greater numbers of generated sites.

 - Restful API -vs- Proprietary data presentation mechanisms and UI's that do not allow for headless customization.

 - Expansion Kits -vs- Inability to take advantage of the millions of free HTML/CSS templates available for public use as well as allowing for the creation of custom widgets.

 - Stability and Security -vs- Insecure, Unstable and proven vulnerable code that constantly requires patching and updating.
 Further adding to overhead and reducing ROE.

 |WDA technology, high level benefits versus traditional CMS/WCMS products.